jaz303/operator/README.md

 }
 ```

 Input, output, and error mapping is fully configurable and can be as simple or as complex as you need.
-Whether your input
+Whether your input and output types map directly to JSON, or if you require something deeper, `operator` can adapt.

-and output types map directly to JSON, or if you require something deeper, `operator` can adapt.
+Bindings to additional HTTP libraries:

-At the moment, only the stdlib's HTTP handler signature is supported - support for more frameworks will be added soon (PRs
+  - `echobind/v2` - support for `labstack/echo` (v5)

-gladly accepted!).
+PR's gladly accepted for bindings to other popular Go routers!

 ## Copyright & License